kortina/our-boxen/README.md

 ### Dependencies

+NB: One of the first things you may want to do is grab your ssh private key and `ssh-add` it.

 **Install the Xcode Command Lines Tools and/or full Xcode.**
 This will grant you the most predictable behavior in building apps like MacVim.